How to Support Your Local Bookstores Right Now | Washingtonian (DC)

 Bards Alley

-This Vienna bookstore is offering free curbside pickup for customers who call in their book orders through March 31st.
-Place orders by calling the store at 571-459-2653.
+This Vienna bookstore is offering free curbside pickup for customers who call in their book orders through March 31.
+Place orders by calling 571-459-2653.

 Capitol Hill Books

-They’re closed to the public, but guests can email info@capitolhillbooks-dc.com to schedule in-person private visits of up to four guests, fulfilling every Beauty and the Beast fan’s wildest dreams. (“Ever dreamed of having a bookstore all to yourself?” the store posted on Twitter.)
+It’s closed to the public, but guests can email info@capitolhillbooks-dc.com to schedule in-person private visits of up to four guests, fulfilling every Beauty and the Beast fan’s wildest dreams. (“Ever dreamed of having a bookstore all to yourself?” the store posted on Twitter.)
 The store is also offering free domestic shipping.

 East City Bookshop